dkwik/streamlit_app/README.md

 # Quick Prototyping App Streamlit
-I built a very lightweight streamlit app just to build familiarity with the streamlit tooling:
+I built a very lightweight streamlit app to query H-1B job information from a database just to build familiarity with the streamlit tooling.

 ## Features
  - Quick form submission with multi-selection